iocchi/DIAG_demo/README.md

         docker pull iocchi/stage_environments

-    Note: this docker image does not work on OS systems wuth Nvidia graphic cards and Nvidia drivers!
+    Note: this docker image does not work on OS systems with Nvidia graphic cards and Nvidia drivers!
+    Use VNC-based xserver if you have problems with visualizing the simulator.

 * Petri Net Plans